OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 to the union taxonomy.
 If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way polysemy into an N+1-way polysemy, which is almost certainly wrong.
-Usually, subsequent analysis determines that the taxon is inconsistent with the union taxonomy and it is dropped.
+Usually, subsequent analysis determines that the grouping is inconsistent with the union taxonomy and it is dropped.
 If it is not dropped, then this is a rare and troublesome situation that requires manual intervention.